elgw/deconwolf/README.md

 sudo apt-get install meson
 ```

-If you need to build fftw3 from source, that was not too tricky:
+If you need/want to build fftw3 from source, that was not too tricky:
 ```
 # download source first ...
 ./configure --help